klevu/jsv2-early-adopters/modules/trending-products/quick/README.md

 ### Code Reference

 [klevu-quick-trending-products.js](/modules/trending-products/quick/resources/assets/js/klevu-quick-trending-products.js)
-contains the preparation of the "trendingProductList" request object and show how to add that object in the search request.
+contains the preparation of the `trendingProductList` request object and show how to add that object in the search request.